ibm-cloud-docs/ContinuousDelivery/index.md

    * The provider for your source repository, such as GitHub, GitLab, or Bitbucket.
 If you want to use a different source provider, select it from the list of available repos.

 1. In the Tool Integrations section, select each tool integration that you want to configure for your toolchain.
 A few of the tool integrations do not require configuration.
 For information about configuring the tool integrations, see [Configuring tool integrations](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-integrations).
 1. Click **Create**.
 Several steps run automatically to set up your toolchain.
-The tool integrations that are set up are different depending on which toolchain template you selected and whether you are using {{site.data.keyword.cloud_notm}} Public or {{site.data.keyword.cloud_notm}} Dedicated.
+The tool integrations that are set up are different depending on which toolchain template you selected.
 For example, when you create a Microservices toolchain on {{site.data.keyword.cloud_notm}} Public, these steps are run:

    * The toolchain is created.
    * If you configured Delivery Pipeline, the pipelines are created and run.